Wendell Pierce: Business and philanthropy

 Pierce considers himself a "true capitalist" and a "classic entrepreneur".

 In 2013, Fast Company named Pierce one of the "100 Most Creative People in Business".

-Non-profit work
+Nonprofit work

-Pierce started the non-profit, Pontchartrain Park Community Development Corp. to build new affordable solar and geothermal homes in the area for families displaced by Hurricane Katrina.
+Pierce started the nonprofit Pontchartrain Park Community Development Corp. to build new affordable solar and geothermal homes in the area for families displaced by Hurricane Katrina.

 Sterling Farms

-Inspired in part by Michelle Obama's initiative to bring more supermarkets to food deserts where residents lack easy access to fresh produce, Pierce, along with partners Troy Henry and James Hatchett, started a chain of grocery stores named Sterling Farms in the Ninth Ward of New Orleans in 2012.
-The chain however closed thirteen months later.
-Sterling Farms also had a convenience store division called Sterling Express.
-The stores were named after Sterling Henry, his business partner's father who ran a pharmacy for about 40 years in the Lower Ninth Ward.
+In 2012, inspired in part by Michelle Obama's initiative to bring more supermarkets to food deserts where residents lack easy access to fresh produce, Pierce, along with partners Troy Henry and James Hatchett, started Sterling Farms, a chain of grocery stores in the Ninth Ward of New Orleans.
+The chain closed 13 months later.
+Sterling Farms also had a convenience store division, Sterling Express.
+The stores were named after Sterling Henry, Troy Henry's father, who ran a pharmacy for about 40 years in the Lower Ninth Ward.